 - Inside and outside scope

 A statement of work always defines what the project will entail, but it is just as important to make clear what you will not be doing, or what is outside of your scope.
 Construction contractors are experts at this: they do the work agreed upon and nothing more, no matter what they run into, at least not until they have made a new statement of work or contract with their client.
 It is not a matter of being stingy or lazy, it keeps the project on task and makes sure the client is on board with paying for extra services.

 For some projects, ongoing support is not necessary, but when it is, it is important to give the client a plan for how this support will be provided.
 Depending on your business, support could be a million different things, so create a clear outline in the SoW of what will be included in these support services, for how long, and at what price.

 These are just some of the elements of the standard statement of work.
 It can also contain an outline of locations, testing conditions, certifications, security requirements, working hours, how the project will be accepted, and more.
 It is recommended to use a statement of work template to make sure you don’t forget any of the hundreds of details that can be outlined in a SoW.

 How to make a statement of work official

 Once you finish writing up your statement of work, you have to get it signed off by the client.
-This will help create a management of expectations on both sides.
+This will help create the management of expectations on both sides.
 Having both you and the client in agreement over the statement of work, which is arguably the most detailed project document, makes for a smooth project.
 Upon signing you will have official authority to begin the project.

-Sticking to your statement of work is not always easy and there are often roadblocks, but it is a hugely important part of working under contact with another company.
+Sticking to your statement of work is not always easy and there are often roadblocks, but it is a hugely important part of working under contract with another company.
 Having everyone on the same page and having a well-timed plan will help prevent misunderstandings, disputes, and conflicts as the project progresses.